Build a Multi-Language Dynamic Website with Laravel Localization

-Multi-language in Laravel Laravel localization
+Laravel multi-language support Laravel localization tutorial

 How to setup Laravel Localization